Action is now needed to secure these vital services across the UK!

 Kirsten’s story (Peterborough) The symptoms I showed during the pregnancy of my first child included OCD, general anxiety and low mood.
 I spoke to 11 different professionals before I started to receive help.
 This left me feeling exhausted, and I couldn’t understand why I had to tell my story so many times, and why I … Continue reading Kirsten’s story→

-My pregnancy sailed by in a buzz of baby shopping, scans and antenatal classes.
+Kathryn’s story (London) My pregnancy sailed by in a buzz of baby shopping, scans and antenatal classes.
 All this changed less than 24 hours after our son was born.
 We had a very long and difficult labour, followed by a petrifying emergency C-section.
-We were then placed in the High Dependency Unit, but a few hours later my … Continue reading Kathryn’s story→
+We were then placed in the High Dependency Unit, but a few … Continue reading Kathryn’s story→

-Laura’s story When I fell pregnant, I had pre-existing mental health difficulties and a diagnosis of bipolar disorder.
+Laura’s story (Surrey/now in Southampton) When I fell pregnant, I had pre-existing mental health difficulties and a diagnosis of bipolar disorder.
 I was known to be high risk for postnatal ill health, but I received little support and few preventative measures were put in place.
-It seemed that the community mental health team and the midwifery team each … Continue reading Laura’s story→
+It seemed that the community mental health team and the … Continue reading Laura’s story→

 Maria’s story (Bristol) My first son, William, was just one day old when he died in 2005.
 During and after my 11-year-old son’s and nine-year-old daughter’s pregnancies I struggled with a number of mental health problems.
 With Joel, I felt very anxious whilst pregnant with him, and then felt isolated and depressed following his birth. … Continue reading Maria’s story→